6 Best And Worst Foods For Your Thyroid

-Your thyroid functions so smoothly that we forget it’s there.
-An underactive thyroid can bring on weight gain, sluggishness, depression, and increased sensitivity to cold.
+Your thyroid functions so smoothly that you can forget it’s there.
+An under-active thyroid can bring on weight gain, sluggishness, depression, and increased sensitivity to cold.
 An overactive thyroid, on the other hand, can cause sudden weight loss, irregular heartbeat, sweating, nervousness, and irritability.

 Eating a gluten-free diet helps control the symptoms, which may also help protect the thyroid gland.
 But unless you have celiac disease, you might not want to avoid breads after all.
 In fact, thanks to some of the baking processes, bread can actually contain some iodine.

 You may be taking in too much sodium, which can set you up for high blood pressure, then heart disease, minus the iodine.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.